 High-stakes marketing campaigns should undergo legal review before publication.
 Consulting an attorney can help identify risks, verify claims, and ensure compliance with relevant laws.

-Additionally, businesses should document all supporting data, including:
+Additionally, document all supporting data, including:

 - Independent test results.